Branticus71/Branticus71.github.io/index.md

+## Name: Brant Armstrong
+### Email: bjarmstr@ncsu.edu
+### Education: Masters in Applied Economics from the University of North Carolina at Greensboro
-Current student in the Applied Data Analysis and Management Certificate program at NCSU.
+### Current student in the Applied Data Analysis and Management Certificate program at NCSU.